14. Appendices

 |

-- in [7]: the script loaded
+- in [7]: the loaded script

-- in [8]: executing it
+- in [8]: it is executed

-The MySQL5 ADO.NET connector is available (April 2008) at [http://dev.mysql.com/downloads/connector/net/5.1.html]:
+The ADO.NET connector for MySQL5 is available (April 2008) at [http://dev.mysql.com/downloads/connector/net/5.1.html] :

 Installing this connector adds a namespace to the .NET platform:

-The MySQL5 ODBC (Open DataBase Connectivity) connector is available (April 2008) at [http://dev.mysql.com/downloads/connector/odbc/3.51.html]:
+The ODBC connector (Open DataBase Connectivity) from MySQL5 is available (April 2008) at [http://dev.mysql.com/downloads/connector/odbc/3.51.html] :

-- In [2], double-click [Data Sources (ODBC)]
+- in [2], double-click on [Data sources (ODBC)]

-- in [4], the MySQL ODBC driver
+- in [4], the ODBC driver of MySQL